caolan/nodeunit/README.md

 * error - the AssertionError if the assertion failed
 * method - the nodeunit assertion method used (ok, same, equals...)
 * message - the message the assertion method was called with (optional)

+The __test_result__ object:
+* passed() - did the test pass?
+* failed() - did the test fail?
+* name - the name of the test
+* assertions - the assertions which were run (see assertion object above)
+* total - the total number of assertions which ran
+* failures - the number of assertions which failed
+* duration - the time taken for the test to complete in msecs

+The __module_result__ object:
+* passed() - did all assertions in the module pass?
+* failed() - did any assertions fail?
+* name - the name of the module
+* tests - the tests which were run (see test_result object above)
+* total - the total number of assertions which ran
+* failures - the number of assertions which failed
+* duration - the time taken for all tests in the module to complete in msecs

+The __result__ object:
+* passed() - did all assertions pass?
+* failed() - did any assertions fail?
+* modules - the modules which were run (see module_result object above)
+* total - the total number of assertions which ran
+* failures - the number of assertions which failed
+* duration - the time taken for all modules to complete in msecs

 For a reference implementation of a test runner, see lib/testrunner.js in the nodeunit project directory.